manyfold3d/website/sysadmin/configuration.md

 Set to `enabled` to put the entire site into the demo mode used on [try.manyfold.app](https://try.manyfold.app).
 In this mode, all deletion, upload, and advanced admin features are disabled, even in single-user mode and for administrator users.
 You're pretty unlikely to need it, though perhaps you could use it as a sort of "emergency lockdown" mode.

-### `REGISTRATION`
-<small>Version 0.59.0+</small>

-If `MULTIUSER` is enabled, set to `enabled` to allow new users to sign up for account.
-If disabled, users will need to be invited by an admin.
-Off by default.

-You can require moderator approval for new accounts, and create new users manually in the site settings area.

 ### `MULTIUSER`
 <small>Version 0.59.0+</small>

-Set to `enabled` to turn on multiuser features such as account login, signup (with `REGISTRATION` option), permissions, roles, and so on.
+Set to `enabled` to turn on multiuser features such as account login, signup, permissions, roles, and so on.
 By default this is off, and Manyfold operates in single-user mode without any login necessary; however, if you're exposing your Manyfold instance on the public Internet, even if you intend to only use it yourself, it's probably a good idea to enable multiuser for security.

 {:.important}
 You should set a secure administrator password before turning on multiuser mode.
 Manyfold will prompt you to do so when you first access version 0.59.0 or above.